redkai11/Hospital-Dashboard/README.md

 # Hospital Dashboard

 # Description
 This is a dashboard built in Tableau.
-This dashboard gives an overview of an Emergency Room at a hospital.
+The dataset contains several information of patients at Emergency Room.

 # Findings
 The patient satisfaction score is 5 out of 10 which is below the average score of 7.1.